Scottish Marine Energy Research Symposium 2023

 Today is Plastic Bag Free Day, a global initiative that aims to eliminate the use of single-use plastic bags.
 So, to acknowledge this day, we’d like to highlight some of the important work that we, in Marine Scotland, do to reduce the amount of plastic and marine litter from entering our amazing aquatic environment.

-11th June 2020 by Marine Scotland Communications
+8th July 2021 by Marine Scotland Communications

-20th May 2020 by Marine Scotland Communications
+24th May 2021 by Marine Scotland Communications